What you need to know

 The Institute Laboratory Requirement consists of subjects that require a major commitment of your attention in comprehensive projects rather than stand-alone experiments or exercises.
 The MIT Bulletin contains a complete description of the Institute Laboratory Requirement and the subjects that have been approved to fulfill it.
 To make a substitution for an Institute Laboratory subject, you must submit a petition to the Committee on Curricula (CoC).

 The CoC denies most petitions to substitute individual project work for the Institute Lab Requirement because it can be difficult to determine whether such work fulfills the criteria.
-Only when the faculty project supervisor designates that the individual project is of outstanding quality, and the supervisor details a continued close involvement with the student's work, will the petition be favorably considered.
+Only when the faculty project advisor designates that the individual project is of outstanding quality, and the advisor details a continued close involvement with the student's work, will the petition be favorably considered.

 Some key points to remember: